joelkoz/NodeMDA/plugin-dev/feathers-react/README.md

 The general workflow for using NodeMDA with this plugin is as follows:

-1. Using StarUML (or any other UML modler NodeMDA has a reader for), create or modify the *model* of your software architecture.
+1. Using NodeUML (or any other UML modler NodeMDA has a reader for), create or modify the *model* of your software architecture.
 A UML Profile exists with pre-defined Stereotypes to quickly model database entities and services, as well as security requirements for access to both.